 With the ease of international travel, it seems the world is getting smaller all the time.
-So it is that many clients we see who are living in Australia have been married overseas.
-So, when it comes to divorce, what do they do?
+So it is that many clients we see, who are living in Australia, have been married overseas.
+When it comes to divorce, what do they need to do?

-If you were married overseas, you are entitled to apply for a divorce in Australia, provided you satisfy at least one of the following grounds for the application to proceed, specifically:
+If you were married overseas, you are entitled to apply for a divorce in Australia.
+That’s provided you satisfy at least one of the following grounds for the application to proceed.
+Specifically: